JellyApple102/reader/README.md

     - For 'flow' style layouts, used in tag display view

 ## Development Notes

+If you are compiling/installing yourself, you probably need to set the projects, bundle identifier and development team.
+I have these settings read from a `project.xcconfig` file that is not tracked by Git because they have my last name in them.

 Changes to the `SwiftData` `@Model`s may require a clean install, there is no schema/migration strategy in place while I'm ironing things out.